-Counties have the option to impose an additional local option sales tax for capital projects, the school district, tourism development or transportation projects.
-These local taxes are collected by the South Carolina Department of Revenue on behalf of the counties.
+Counties can impose an additional local option sales tax for capital projects, the school district, tourism development or transportation projects.
+These local taxes are collected by the South Carolina Department of Revenue on behalf of the counties and are in addition to the state sales tax rate of 6 percent or 7 percent accommodations rate.

 Personal and real property taxes

 Property tax is administered and collected by local governments with assistance from the South Carolina Department of Revenue.
-Real and personal property are subject to tax.
+Real and personal property are subject to the tax.

 Municipalities levy a tax on property situated within the limits of the municipality for services provided by the municipality.
 The tax is paid by individuals, corporations and partnerships owning property within the state.

 Each class of property is assessed at a ratio unique to that type of property.
 For example:

 Each county and municipality then applies its millage rate to the assessed value to determine the tax due.
 The millage rate is equivalent to the tax per $1,000 of assessed value.
 As the millage rate varies among taxing districts, homeowners need to contact the local county assessor for specific millage rates.

 The state provides for numerous property tax exemptions, including a homestead exemption of $50,000 from the property’s assessed valuation that is available to residents who are 65 years of age or older, totally disabled, or totally blind.
 This exemption is granted by the county auditor.
 Taxpayers are required to file an application with the county auditor.

-South Carolina imposes a casual excise tax of 5% on the fair market value of all motor vehicles, motorcycles, boats, motors and airplanes transferred between individuals.
+South Carolina imposes a casual excise tax of 5 percent on the fair market value of all motor vehicles, motorcycles, boats, motors and airplanes transferred between individuals.
+The casual excise tax imposed on sales of boats and airplanes may not exceed the $500 maximum tax on these transactions.

 Inheritance and estate taxes

 There is no inheritance tax in South Carolina.

-Because South Carolina follows federal rules regarding the taxation of estates, the phaseout of the federal credit means that the state does not collect an estate tax.
+Because the state follows federal rules regarding the taxation of estates, the phaseout of the federal credit means that the state does not collect an estate tax.